boyum/sindre-is/sometimes-blogging/creating-a-simple-confirm-modal-in-js.md

 - Let the user say 'Yes'
 - Let the user say 'No'

-Also, for developers, `window.confirm()` is *so* easy to use.
+Also, for developers, `window.confirm()` is *so* comfortable to use.
 We don't want to make it much harder for the developers using our custom confirm than it is to do `const theyAreSure = window.confirm('Are you sure');`.

 Another thing the native modal comes with is the modal itself.
 We don't want the devs using our component to create a lot of markup every time they need to ask their users to confirm something, which means our custom modal needs to produce this markup automatically.

 Ultimately, it should

-- Be easy to use
+- Be simple to use
 - Not run any code before the user says 'yes'

 ## How to solve it

 ### Markup

-For the sake of this tutorial, it's not too important to specify a convoluted markup, so let's just use this simple code as our HTML base:
+For the sake of this tutorial, it's not too important to specify a convoluted markup, so let's use this simple code as our HTML base:

 ```html
 <dialog class="confirm-dialog">